Professor Susan Davis: Endocrine Society of Australia Senior Plenary Award.

-Prof Susan Davis: Lippincott Williams & Wilkins Best Paper of the Year Award.
-The North American Menopause Society (NAMS) for the paper entitled: Moderate to severe vasomotor and sexual symptoms remain problematic for women aged 60 to 65 years.
+Prof Susan Davis: Lippincott Williams & Wilkins Best Paper of the Year Award from the North American Menopause Society (NAMS) for the paper entitled: Moderate to severe vasomotor and sexual symptoms remain problematic for women aged 60 to 65 years.
 Professor Davis was the only Australian researcher to receive this high honour.

 Dr Pragya Gartoulla: Maturitas Elsevier New Investigator Award 2016.